styladev/oxid/README.md

 ## Release Notes

+### V1.7.0
+- Extension: Product URL for each picture in search
+- Bugfix: Product API Error-Handling

 ### V1.6.0
 - Task: Added data-rootpath handling to allow one content hub on multiple countries

 ### V1.5.9
 - Bugfix: Create proper object ids for seo urls
 - Bugfix: Use breadcrumb link depending on language

 ### V1.5.8
 - Task: Allow to use ${language} in styla username to support multiple languages